confluentinc/CCloud-Serverless-Integration/README.md

 ```shell
  ./ccloud-run-lambda-sql.sh
 ```
-Then navigate back to the `Data Lineage` section and from the selections at the bottom you should be able to another one that's shows the flow from the lambda to Confluent Cloud
+Then navigate back to the `Stream Lineage` section and from the selections at the bottom you should be able to another one that's shows the flow from the lambda to Confluent Cloud
 ![Dataflow from lambda to Confluent Cloud](images/pushing-data-from-lambda-to-ccloud-data-flow.png)

 The results of loading these sql statements will look like (details truncated for clarity)